robmathers/rogersusage/README.md

  - A login for the [My Rogers][] site, used for managing your Rogers account.

 ## Usage
+### Running the script
+Open a command prompt, and run `python rogersusage.py`.
+Provide the full paths to the python executable and the script as necessary.

 ### Configuration
 The script needs the My Rogers login ID (typically an email address) and password, which can be provided in one of three ways: